 We are aiming to deliver new innovations in fields where a clear unmet medical or consumer need exists.
-We are focusing on specific opportunities in selected business areas, which comprise two growth categories-inhaled therapeutics and consumer health, as well as two additional business areas-nicotine as well as two additional business areas-nicotine replacement therapies and our Contract Development and Manufacturing Organization (CDMO).
+We are focusing on specific opportunities in selected business areas, which comprise two growth categories-inhaled therapeutics and consumer health, as well as two additional business areas-nicotine replacement therapies and our Contract Development and Manufacturing Organization (CDMO).